XRPLF/xrpl-dev-portal/websocket_api.md

 Null method
 ```

-For other errors that returned with HTTP status code 200 OK, the responses are formatted in JSON
+For other errors that returned with HTTP status code 200 OK, the responses are formatted in JSON, with the following fields:

 | Field | Type | Description |
 |-------|------|-------------|